-VET GOVERNANCE
+VET GOVERNANCE IN SERBIA

-Report prepared by Ivana Aleksić, in collaboration with the Ministry of Education, Science and Technological Development, the Vojvodina ICT cluster and the ETF.
-The contents of this report are the sole responsibility of the authors and do not necessarily reflect the views of the participating institutions' representatives, the ETF or the EU institutions. © European Training Foundation, 2017 Reproduction is authorised, provided the source is acknowledged.
+Report prepared by Ivana Aleksić, in collaboration with the ETF and the Vojvodina ICT cluster.

+The contents of this report are the sole responsibility of the authors and do not necessarily reflect the views of the participating institutions' representatives, the ETF or the EU institutions.

+© European Training Foundation, 2017 Reproduction is authorised, provided the source is acknowledged.